 All of the following Google Analytics hits are considered to be billable:

-Hits are processed differently based on a type and a situation, and will not necessarily match the sum of all hits reported in the unfiltered View.
-The following factors affect Billable Hits calculations:
+Hits are processed differently based on a type and a situation, and will not necessarily match the sum of all hits reported in the unfiltered view.
+The following factors affect Billable GA360 hit limit calculations:

-- Roll Up Property - a special type of property for Analytics 360 customers that combines hits from other properties and distributes only half of the received hits into the Billable Hits volume
+- A Roll-Up Property is a special type of property for GA360 customers that combines hits from other properties and distributes only half of the received hits into the Billable Hits volume

 - Sessions with over 500 hits (and/or users with more than 200,000 hits per day per user) may not be visible in the Google Analytics Portal and not available via API.
 These will still count towards Billable Hits as they have been processed

-- View Filter may result in hits not being included into the View (for ex.: your internal traffic or referral spam) and therefore are non-reportable, although are still billable
+- View Filter may result in hits not being included in the View (for ex.: your internal traffic or referral spam) and therefore are non-reportable, although are still billable

 - User Timings and Site Speed hits are sampled during data processing, so not all of the sent hits are reported.
-These are still included into Billable Hits
+These are still included in Billable Hits

 - Delayed hits sent after 4 AM the day after tracking are not reported, but again are billable.
 You may find a significant amount of such hits coming from your apps